ahoqueali/ahoqueali.github.io/_posts/2026-08-30-what-not-to-eat-in-sylhet-to-avoid-tummy-bug.md

 ## 3. Roadside "Muri" and Unoiled Snacks
 Puffed rice with sliced onions, tomatoes, and green chillies is delicious — but the raw veggies are often washed in tap water and the whole mix is handled by hand.
 Same goes for bhelpuri-style snacks.
 Skip anything with uncooked vegetables from open stalls.

-## 4. Raw Salad and "Dhakaiya" Garnishes
+## 4. Raw Salad and Fresh Garnishes
 At restaurants, raw salad (sliced cucumber, onion, carrot) often gets a quick tap-water rinse.
 Ask for it without the salad, or dine at places that state they use filtered water.
 Salads are a common trap precisely because they look safe.

 ## 5. Undercooked or Reheated Seafood